Alcantaraaa/todoList_electronJS/README.md

 # To-do List
-made with HTML, CSS and JavaScript with Electron JS.
+Made with HTML, CSS and JavaScript with Electron JS.